sspec-project/SparseSpec/README.md

 </p>

-To improve accuracy, SpecGen introduces PillarAttn, which periodically updates the sparsity patterns (i.e., crucial tokens), to adapt to the *context dynamics* of the RLMs' long-generation paradigm.
+To improve accuracy, SparseSpec introduces PillarAttn, which periodically updates the sparsity patterns (i.e., crucial tokens), to adapt to the *context dynamics* of the RLMs' long-generation paradigm.
-To avoid additional storage overhead (e.g., storing KV-Cache metadata) and computational overhead, SpecGen co-designs the identification of sparsity patterns with the speculative decoding.
+To avoid additional storage overhead (e.g., storing KV-Cache metadata) and computational overhead, SparseSpec co-designs the identification of sparsity patterns with the speculative decoding.
-Specifically, SpecGen leverages the intermidates results of the full attention from verification phase (i.e., every $k$ draft phases), to obtain the crucial tokens with Top-K attention scores.
+Specifically, SparseSpec leverages the intermidates results of the full attention from verification phase (i.e., every $k$ draft phases), to obtain the crucial tokens with Top-K attention scores.
 We visualize this process in the figure above.